 In terms of sales channel, the OEM segment emerged as the largest segment in 2020 owing to the increased durability and shelf-life of electronic components

 The Asia Pacific region held the largest market share in 2020.
 This can be attributed to the increasing production of vehicles in India, China, and Japan

-Grand View Research has segmented the global automotive electronics market on the basis of component, application, and region:
+Grand View Research has segmented the global automotive electronics market based on component, application, sales channel, and region:

 Electronic Control Unit

 Automotive Electronics Application Outlook (Revenue, USD Million, 2016 - 2028)

 Automotive Electronics Sales Channel Outlook (Revenue, USD Million, 2016 - 2028)

 Automotive Electronics Regional Outlook (Revenue, USD Million, 2016 - 2028)

 List of Key Players in the Automotive Electronics Market

 Infineon Technologies AG